citp/privacy-policy-historical/w/wp/wpd/wpdaily.co.md

-> *The following text is extracted and transformed from the wpdaily.co privacy policy that was archived on 2015-03-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150315173114id_/http%3A//torquemag.io/privacy-policy-3) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the wpdaily.co privacy policy that was archived on 2016-05-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160517105202id_/http%3A//torquemag.io/privacy-policy-3) for the most accurate reproduction.*

 # Privacy Policy | @thetorquemag

-## **PRIVACY POLICY**

 Protecting your private information is our priority.
 This Statement of Privacy applies to [torquemag.io](http://torquemag.io/) and Torque and governs data collection and usage.
 For the purposes of this Privacy Policy, unless otherwise noted, all references to Torque include [torquemag.io](http://torquemag.io/) and Torque.
 The Torque website is a WordPress news site.
 By using the Torque website, you consent to the data practices described in this statement.